 Breakfast served was a traditional European style breakfast with breads, meats, cheeses, smoked salmon, fruit, etc. What I appreciated was the upgraded food items such as the cheeses offered.
 I was able to try the local ‘Old Bruges’ and a French Chaumes cheese.

 The restaurant inside the Bruges Radisson Blu was enjoyable and delicious.
 I started off with a Cosmopolitan to take the edge off the day of traveling into Bruges.
-We all need a little something now and then!
-I was offered a tasteful Amuse Bouche of salmon on a crostini, very nice.
+I was then offered a tasteful Amuse Bouche of salmon on a crostini, very nice.
 I decided on the Seafood Risotto and it was excellent; a generous serving of cod over risotto with shrimp and mussels.
-It was all very impressive!

 🌎 Thank you for visiting my website and NEVER STOP EXPLORING!